 Business Intelligence Implications in Financial Services

-Analytics, but warned that most applications remain lopsided.
+Intelligence and Visual Analytics, but warned that most applications remain lopsided.
 In effect, banks have harnessed analytics for strategic use, but operational data remains relatively untouched.
-This operational data, the same study cites, is where financial services organizations
+This operational data, the same study cites, is where financial

-can gain valuable insights for use in cross-selling or refinancing scenarios.
-So, while most Business Intelligence can prove business impact, the presentation of operational
+services organizations can gain valuable insights for use in cross-selling or refinancing scenarios.
+So, while most Business Intelligence can prove business impact, the

 Over the course of history, from Descartes’ 17th century foray into visual mathematics to the 1880 census, to the mainstream adoption of machine learning and cloud computing, each phase of Business Intelligence and Analytics has scaled faster than its predecessor.